DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### SQL creation

-In application-dev.properties add the following
+In application-dev.properties add the following.
+Now whenever the application is started, hibernate will generate all the DDL queries (along with constraints, indexes and joins) based on the entities.
+Ofcourse, this is required since we are using [Flyway DB](https://flywaydb.org/).
+Otherwise, hibernate itself can [create the missing tables on startup](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html)

 {% highlight properties %}
 spring.jpa.properties.javax.persistence.schema-generation.create-source=metadata